attiand/assertj-jaxrs/README.md

 # assertj-jaxrs

-Provides assertj assertions to jaxrs responces
+Provides assertj assertions to jaxrs responses

 __This is Work In Progress__